 The ROI Challenge Interview With Mark Troester, Progress

-Next up in our interviews with our speakers, we talk to Mark Troester from Progress, who will be chatting about 10 factors for driving value from your digital investments at our "Digital Success: Meeting the ROI Challenge" event next week.
+Next up in our interviews with our speakers, we talk to Mark Troester from Progress, who talked about 10 factors for driving value from your digital investments at our "Digital Success: Meeting the ROI Challenge" event In November 2019.

 Tell us about yourself..

 I’m a technologist at heart with a strong appreciation for how digital can help propel a business forward.
 I spend my time at the intersection of IT and the business since there is a void of people that specialize in bringing these disciplines together and making technology applicable, accessible and understandable to business leaders.
 I started my career as a developer and dev manager before transitioning to product management and product marketing roles for a combination of start-ups and enterprise software vendors.